Attachment Full Size Full Wp Image 637

 Physical Problems

-Constant aches, fatigue, and chronic pain are commonly reported among people with depression.
+Constant aches, fatigue, and chronic pain are commonly reported among teens with depression.
 They will deal with different problems, such as:

 • Stomach aches